Wikia/app/extensions/wikia/OutboundScreen/README.txt

-OutboundScreen is now in the Interstitials directory.
+OutboundScreen is now in the /extensions/wikia/Interstitial directory.